CBSE Class 9 Maths Polynomials Notes:-Download PDF Here

-Polynomial comes from the word “poly” which means “many” and the word “nomial” which means “term”.
+Polynomial derived from the words “poly” which means “many” and the word “nomial” which means “term”.
 In maths, a polynomial expression consists of variables which are also known as indeterminates and coefficients.
 The coefficients involve the operations of subtraction, addition, non-negative integer exponents of variables and multiplication.
-A detailed polynomials Class 9 notes are provided here along with some important questions so that students can understand the concept in an easy manner.
+A detailed polynomials Class 9 notes are provided here along with some important questions so that students can understand the concept easily.

 - Zeros of Polynomials

 Polynomials are expressions with one or more terms with a non-zero coefficient.
-A polynomial can have more than one number of terms.
+A polynomial can have more than one term.
 In the polynomial, each expression in it is called a term.
-Suppose x2 + 5x+2 is polynomial, then the expressions x2, 5x, and 2 are the terms of the polynomial.
+Suppose x2 + 5x + 2 is polynomial, then the expressions x2, 5x, and 2 are the terms of the polynomial.
 Each term of the polynomial has a coefficient.
-For example, if 2x+1 is the polynomial, then the coefficient of x is 2.
+For example, if 2x + 1 is the polynomial, then the coefficient of x is 2.

 The highest power of the polynomial is called the degree of the polynomial.
 For example, in x3 + y3 + 3xy(x + y), the degree of the polynomial is 3.
 For a non zero constant polynomial, the degree is zero.
 Apart from these, there are other types of polynomials such as:

 - Linear polynomial – of degree one